Khamis al-Obeidi: Reaction

 Al-Obeidi's death prompted Saddam Hussein, along with the seven co-defendants, to go on a hunger strike with the intent of continuing until their defense team was provided international protection.
 However, the trial's chief prosecutor Jaafar al-Moussawi stated, "We will continue with the trial and will not be deterred."
-Amnesty International has called for an investigation into the incident.
+Amnesty International called for an investigation into the incident.

 Saddam ended his hunger strike on June 23, 2006, having missed only one meal.

 Saddam embarked upon a new hunger strike over al-Obeidi's killing on July 7, 2006, and required hospitalisation on July 23, 2006.
-The trial continued without his presence.
+The trial continued in his absence.
 He ended this second hunger strike after 18 days, and reappeared in court.